ideascube/catalog-i-o/doc/static-sites.md

 ideascube, and CSS3 doesn't allow a class to start by a numeric.
 This entry is an example of this gotcha.

+Must not start by a number, only lower-case.

 ### `name`

 A name we made up from the website name.
 Clever, huh?